DeviationTX/deviation-manual/source/ch_protocols.rst

 Protocol: \*Flysky
 ------------------
-The Flysky protocol is used to control Turnigy/Flysky receivers as well as a few other models using the same protocol (WL V911, Xieda 9958, etc).  |a7105-note|
+The Flysky protocol is used to control Turnigy/Flysky receivers as well as a few other models using the same AFHDS protocol (WL V911, Xieda 9958, etc).  |a7105-note|

 |mod-install-link|